PLM ComparisonPLM TechnologyBuyers Guides

 Best fit: Automotive OEMs and tier-1 suppliers, aerospace primes and their supply chains, programs running Siemens NX as the primary CAD tool, any program with complex variant management (150% BOMs, option/feature configurators).

-Where it struggles: Teamcenter is the most complex platform to implement and upgrade.
-Active Workspace (the browser UI) has not yet reached feature parity with the legacy rich client in all modules.
+Where Teamcenter struggles: Teamcenter is the most complex platform to implement and upgrade — and Active Workspace (the browser UI) has not reached feature parity with the legacy rich client in all modules.
 Non-NX CAD integrations (Creo, CATIA, SolidWorks) work but are not as deep as the NX integration.
-Cloud-first buyers find Teamcenter's SaaS offering (Xcelerator as a Service) still maturing.
+Cloud-first buyers find Teamcenter's SaaS offering (Xcelerator as a Service) still maturing relative to cloud-native alternatives.

 Reference customers: BMW Group, Volkswagen Group, General Motors, Ford, Caterpillar, John Deere, Boeing Commercial Airplanes.